Saucony: Footwear

 The company offers shoes for running, trail running, racing, and walking, utilizing specific technology relevant to the type of activity.
 Shoes are also made by focusing on the runner's foot size, type of running, arch type, and pronation.

 On April 3, 2018, Saucony teamed up with the Massachusetts-based doughnut and coffee company, Dunkin' Donuts to produce a doughnut-themed, strawberry-frosted-looking running shoe to commemorate the 122nd running of the Boston Marathon.
 The Saucony X Dunkin’ Kinvara 9 comes in a doughnut box.
 The heel of the shoe is covered in rainbow sprinkles.
 The company again released a Dunkin' themed running shoe, the Kinvara 10, in March 2019.

-In 2025, Saucony released the Silo line in collaboration with Paul Ruffles, combining performance design with cultural storytelling.

 Originals

 Originals are Saucony's heritage range, which includes reintroduced older shoe styles produced by the company with different materials and colorways.
 These include the popular Shadow model, Jazz model, and Hornet model, the latter of which remains the company's biggest selling product.